-Hamilton to Auckland commuter train to begin in August, station lifts not quite ready
+Hamilton to Auckland commuter train to begin in August, start date pushed back by coronavirus

-A commuter train between Hamilton and South Auckland will finally roll out on August 3, but lifts at one station will not be ready.
+A commuter train between Hamilton and South Auckland will finally roll out on August 3, six weeks after initially intended because of the ramifications of coronavirus.

-The start date was announced by Transport Minister Phil Twyford who said the service, named Te Huia, would consist of two morning trains from Hamilton to Papakura and two return evening services each weekday.
+The start date was announced by Transport Minister Phil Twyford today, who said the service named Te Huia would consist of two morning trains from Hamilton to Papakura and two return evening services each weekday.

 READ MORE: